Slaitroc/RicciPaoliGrisoni/RASD.md

 - **Recommendation Process**: The process of matching a Student with an Internship offered by a Company based on the Student's CV and the Internship's requirements made by the S&C platform.
 - **Recommendation/Match**: The result of the Recommendation Process.
 It's the match between a Student and an Internship.
 - **Spontaneous Application**: The process of a Student manually applying for an Internship that was not Match through the Recommendation Process.
-- **Template Interview**: A collection of open ended questions, quizzes and call that a Company can create.
+- **Template Interview**: A collection of open-ended questions, quizzes and call that a Company can create.
 Each time a Company wants to interview a Student, they can select a Template Interview, or create a new one, and assign it to the Student.
 - **Interview**: The process of evaluating a Student's application for an Internship, done through a Template Interview.
 - **Feedback**: Information provided by Students and Companies to the S&C platform to improve the Recommendation Process
 - **Suggestion**: Information provided by the S&C platform to Students and Companies to improve their CVs and Internship descriptions
 - **Complaint**: A report of a problem or issue that a Student or Company has with an ongoing Internship.
 It can be published on the platform and handled by the University.